General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

 The Kingdom Jushi too.
 Its new king allied with Xiongnu and started to fight against Geng Gong.

-With Han’s government busy dealing with the old emperor’s departure and the new emperor’s enthronement, they didn’t send any armies to help Geng Gong and other generals that were being attacked by those rebelled regimes.
+With Han’s government busy dealing with the old emperor’s departure and the new emperor’s enthronement, they didn’t send any armies to help Geng Gong and other generals attacked by those rebelled regimes.

 Hence, Geng Gong and his soldiers were all on their own.

-After months of intense fights, they kept losing warriors and resources; they even boiled their armors that were made of animals’ leather to eat.
+After months of intense fights, they kept losing warriors and resources; they even boiled some of their armor made of animal leather to eat.

 Scourer of Soldiers Quartering in Great Wall in the Western Regions of the Han Dynasty — Dunhuang Museum (Photo by Dongmaiying)